AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 chart.getTimeline().scale().zoomLevels([["month", "quarter"]]);
 ```

 **Note:** (?)
-Levels must be listed in a particular order: from the level with the smallest time unit to the level with the largest one.
+Levels must be listed in a particular order: from the level with the smallest time unit, always shown at the bottom of the header, to the level with the largest one, which is shown at the top.
 For example, the millisecond goes before the second, the month goes before the year, and so on.

 The available units can be found in {api:anychart.enums.Interval}anychart.scales.GanttDateTime.ZoomLevelsSettings{api}: